The one thing all great leaders do really well is the ability to build trust in all of their personal and professional relationships.

 Successful Leaders s know how to cultivate and grow trust with others, that's why Grow Trust is one one of the Five Wake Up Eager Habits.

-When we trust each other we don't waste valuable time and energy 'watching our back', stubbornly stalling progress and purposefully withholding information, because we aren't suspect of each others intent or motives.
+When we trust each other we don't waste valuable time and energy, stubbornly stalling progress and purposefully withholding information, because we are suspect of each others intent or motives.
 When trust is high, everything moves faster and is less expensive.

 Think about teammates, clients and peers you've trusted over the years... because you trusted these people, you were able to focus on the facts and the situation at hand.
 No time was spent worrying about the other person's motives or hidden agendas when you had high trust, right?